 Faculty Event Planning Guide

-The dean's office is given priority in the use of the Capps Conference Room (402G) but when it is not needed by the dean's office it may be scheduled by contacting the staff in the dean's suite.
+The Dean's office is given priority in the use of the Capps Conference Room (402G) but when it is not needed by the Dean's office it may be scheduled by contacting the staff in the dean's suite.

 In general, signs and flyers cannot be taped or tacked to walls or doors at will; instead, bulletin boards are provided outside faculty offices and near student lockers.
 Appropriate information regarding events will be shown on plasma screens located on the 1st and 3rd floors of AB Hall and the 1st floor of Seigle Hall.
 For assistance with usage of the plasma screens contact Web Help at email@example.com.

 Over the summer and during the school year when not required for law school operations, classrooms and the Bryan Cave Moot Courtroom are sometimes rented to other schools of Washington University and outside organizations (e.g., BAR/BRI, CLE providers) for use in presenting lectures, meetings and conferences.
-The Associate Dean for Administration and the Events Manager negotiate such arrangements and monitor building usage by such groups.
+The Associate Dean and the Director of Facilties negotiate such arrangements and monitor building usage by such groups.
 Rental charges are very seldom waived, and only by the Dean.
 Meeting space in the building is not available for nonprofit and/or law-related organizations.
 That the organization is supported or sponsored by a member of the law faculty does not reduce or eliminate the standard rental fee.
 Separate fees are charged for multimedia service, equipment and cleaning.